ThomasQuinnKelly/bip-reference-person/docs/exception-handling.md

 See the BIP base exception classes in the [framework exception package](https://github.com/department-of-veterans-affairs/bip-framework/tree/master/bip-framework-libraries/src/main/java/gov/va/bip/framework/exception)

 ## Exception Types
 - `BipRuntimeException` and sub-classes identify conditions in which the exception should immediately propagate back to the Provider layer.
-Examples include validation voilations, data not found, and other 400-series conditions under which processing should be aborted.
+Examples include validation violations, data not found, and other 400-series conditions under which processing should be aborted.
 - `BipException` and sub-classes are checked exceptions that identify known conditions that may require some intervention or decision by the application logic.
 These exceptions might:
 	- be handled, and processing allowed to continue;
 	- be transformed to an BipRuntimeException and propagated immediately to the Provider layer.